-Cramped planes, tainted water, and general exhaustion: travel brings lots of opportunities for you to get sick.
-Up your chances of staying healthy by packing these tiny products designed to help you feel great.
+Cramped planes, tainted water, and general exhaustion: Travel brings lots of opportunities for you to get sick.
+Up your chances of staying healthy by packing these tiny travel products designed to help you feel great.

 Tiny Travel Products That Will Save Your Health